 Natural and Built Environment

-Donal is a Senior Lecturer in Physical Geography specialising in projecting regional and local scenarios of future climate change and their impacts on various aspects of the environment and the economy.
+Donal is a Senior Lecturer in Physical Geography specialising in climate science, specifically in developing future climate scenarios for regions and locations and examining the impacts on a range of natural and socio-economic systems.

 Contact Teaching Times